Basics

 What are the data collection methods in descriptive research?

 Descriptive research methods aim to authentically represent situations and phenomena.
-These techniques ensure the collection of comprehensive and reliable data about the subject of interest.
+These techniques ensure the collection of abundant and reliable data about the subject of interest.

 The most appropriate descriptive research method depends on the research question and resources available for your research study.